noodlemctwoodle/homeassistant/.github/wiki/lovelace-themes/dwains-theme/home-assistant-addon/readme.md

  - Removed CSS heights and fixed them with Graph `height:`
  - Added more documentation for card
+ - [AVI](https://github.com/abeksis/My-HomeAssistant-Config) converted all the HKI container images to Dwians-Theme varients.

 ## Version 0.3
  - Added update sensors